 The Company's Bylaws establish disclosure requirements and other procedures applicable to stockholders intending to bring proposals and nominations before a meeting of stockholders, including informational requirements relating to the stockholder making the proposal or nomination (and the beneficial owner, if any, on whose behalf the proposal or nomination is being made), the proposal, if any, to be brought before the meeting of stockholders, and the nominee, if any, submitted for election to the Company's Board.
 The Company's Bylaws establish a time period in which notice must be delivered to the Company and gives the chairman of the meeting the authority to determine whether such proposal or nomination was properly brought before the meeting.
-Generally, a stockholder must deliver his or her notice of any proposal or nomination that such stockholder intends to bring before an annual meeting of stockholders no later than the close of business on the 90th day, nor earlier than the close of business on the 120th day, prior to the first anniversary of the preceding year's annual meeting; provided that, if the date of the annual meeting is more than 30 days before or more than 70 days after such anniversary date, notice by the stockholder must be delivered not earlier than the close of business on the 120 th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made by the Company.
-Additionally, the Amendments require that the stockholder making the proposal or nomination (or a qualified representative of the stockholder) appear at the meeting to present the proposal or nomination.
+Generally, a stockholder must deliver his or her notice of any proposal or nomination that such stockholder intends to bring before an annual meeting of stockholders no later than the close of business on the 90th day, nor earlier than the close of business on the 120th day, prior to the first anniversary of the preceding year's annual meeting; provided that, if the date of the annual meeting is more than 30 days before or more than 70 days after such anniversary date, notice by the stockholder must be delivered not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made by the Company.
+If the stockholder (or a qualified representative of the stockholder) does not appear at the annual meeting to present the nomination or proposed business, such nomination shall be disregarded and such proposed business shall not be transacted.

-Pursuant to the Company's Bylaws on advance notice, assuming the 2014 annual meeting takes place, as scheduled, on May 27, 2014, and by virtue of the 2013 annual meeting of stockholders having been held on May 29, 2013, notices of stockholder proposals or nominations to be presented at the 2014 annual meeting must have been delivered to the Company not later than the close of business on February 28, 2014 and not earlier than the close of business on January 29, 2014.
+Pursuant to the Company's Bylaws on advance notice, assuming the 2015 annual meeting takes place, as scheduled, on May 26, 2015, and by virtue of the 2014 annual meeting of stockholders having been held on May 27, 2014, notices of stockholder proposals or nominations to be presented at the 2015 annual meeting must have been delivered to the Company not later than the close of business on February 27, 2015 and not earlier than the close of business on January 28, 2015.
 No notices of stockholder proposals or nominations were received by the Company during this period.

-Pursuant to the Company's Bylaws on advance notice, assuming the 2014 annual meeting takes place, as scheduled, on May 27, 2014, notices of stockholder proposals or nominations to be presented at the 2015 annual meeting must be delivered to the Company not later than the close of business on February 26, 2015 and not earlier than the close of business on January 27, 2015.
+Pursuant to the Company's Bylaws on advance notice, assuming the 2015 annual meeting takes place, as scheduled, on May 26, 2015, notices of stockholder proposals or nominations to be presented at the 2016 annual meeting must be delivered to the Company not later than the close of business on February 26, 2016 and not earlier than the close of business on January 27, 2016.